 Bus integration represents an evolution of the hub-and-spoke model that runs without human interference.
 Bus integration uses a defined set of standards to govern the flow of data between applications, enabling any application to transmit or receive data according to the applied business rules and policies.

-Microservice architecture is the current standard for enterprise applications that are deployed in the cloud.
-Enterprises that run their applications in the cloud can capture data from each deployed microservice and route that data to the required destinations and databases using APIs.
+Microservices architecture is the current standard for enterprise applications that are deployed in the cloud.
+Enterprises that run their applications in the cloud can capture data from each deployed microservices and route that data to the required destinations and databases using APIs.

 Reduce downtime and move from reactive to proactive monitoring.